 Losing your home to foreclosure can be among the most emotionally draining and financially tricky events in your life.
 Although the situation is grueling, you have some options available to soothe the pain.

-It’s essential to know how the foreclosure process unfolds; we’ll review the steps below:
+It’s essential to know how the process of selling a home in foreclosure unfolds; we’ll review the steps below:

 - Notice of default